-☐ Chapter 4 describes all the different functionalities of openSF.

-$\hfill \Box$ Appendix B contains some guidelines for module developers.

-$\hfill \Box$ Appendix C presents a tutorial of the generation of an E2E simulation.

-Appendix D explains how to build the application.
+- Chapter 1, the present chapter, describes this document and sets the basis for its understanding. - □ Chapter 2 collects the references to this SUM. - □ Chapter 3 details the procedures for installing and setting up openSF. - □ Chapter 4 describes all the different functionalities of openSF. - □ Appendix A describes the openSF error messages - Appendix B contains some guidelines for module developers. - Appendix C presents a tutorial of the generation of an E2E simulation. - Appendix D explains how to build the application.